Owellz/Machine_Learning/README.md

-# Using two values to determine the Relationship (r) between them
+# Using Linear regression of two values to determine the Relationship (r) between them
 #-1, 1 means their is relationship while
 # 0 meansno relationship